Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

 **I am on the academic job market for 2025–26.**

-My research spans human–AI communication, computational communication, and digital governance.
-Substantively, I examine how generative AI and AI-mediated information reshape public trust, communicative reasoning, and decision-making, with implications for governance and institutional legitimacy across Asia and globally.
-Methodologically, I combine computational text, image, and network analysis with human–AI conversational experiments and large-scale surveys.
+My research spans human–AI communication, computational communication, and digital governance, with a focus on human-centered evaluation of large language models and AI-mediated information systems.
+Substantively, I examine how generative AI and AI-mediated information reshape public trust, communicative reasoning, and decision-making, with implications for governance and institutional legitimacy across sociopolitical contexts.
+Methodologically, I combine controlled LLM generation, computational text, image, and network analysis with human–AI conversational experiments and large-scale surveys.

 My papers are all published, under review, or in preparation for leading journals.
 These include my [job market paper](https://www.dropbox.com/scl/fi/b7ebqft5cpj5uciymmrja/Job_Market_Paper.pdf?rlkey=qm4w1yes5zhm1av27rks51fuv&st=b6hznbxa&dl=0) that is Revise and Resubmit at *Telematics and Informatics*, and a [publication](https://www.nature.com/articles/s41599-024-04350-1) in *Humanities and Social Sciences Communications* (Nature Portfolio).
-I am working on a paper targeting *PNAS*, supported by grants from LSE, OpenAI, and Google.
+I am working on a paper targeting *PNAS*, supported by grants from LSE, OpenAI, Google, and Social Science Research Council (USA).

-My teaching experience includes courses related to political communication, communication technology, Asian studies, and quantitative methods, with formal pedagogical training and an excellent average teaching evaluation (4.97/5).
+I also have teaching experience in quantitative methods and communication-related courses, with formal pedagogical training and an excellent average teaching evaluation (4.97/5).

 My CV is [here](https://www.dropbox.com/scl/fi/p9fr05sdie4vfbo3vpwa0/ChuyaoWANG_LSE_CV_Website.pdf?rlkey=vk1egrkaa26hsjgwerq2tv5fb&st=g8n1ts78&dl=0).
 Please feel free to contact me at c.wang85@lse.ac.uk.